rakutenanalytics/ios-rakutenanalytics/README.md

 @section analytics-rat-examples RAT Examples
 @note These examples are all using @ref RSDKAnalyticsRATTracker to send [RAT specific parameters](https://confluence.rakuten-it.com/confluence/display/RAT/RAT+Parameters+Definition).
 If using a custom tracker, @ref RSDKAnalyticsEvent should be used instead.

+@subsection analytics-kibana Using Kibana to Test and Visualize Analytics [Kibana](http://grp01.kibana.geap.intra.rakuten-it.com/) can be used to test your analytics or to visualize your data in real time.
+To find all analytics data for your app, you can search for your Application ID by using a search query similar to `aid:999`.

+To find data for a certain event type, such as one of the @ref analytics-standard-events "standard events" or one of the examples below, you can add the `etype` to your search query, for example `aid:999 AND etype:_rem_launch`.

 @subsection analytics-screen-tracking Screen Tracking Some @ref analytics-standard-events "standard events" are sent by the SDK for screen tracking.
 However, events can also be sent manually if custom parameters are needed.